Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Key Insights from the Research Questions

-Models compared over sequence, structure, and graph modalities demonstrate that domain-specialized generative models outperform general-purpose LLMs on tasks that require fine-grained biological reasoning.
-Specialized architectures, domain-specific pretraining, and biology-aware tokenization drive improved performance, stability, and clarity, specifically in low-resource or difficult settings.
-High-quality pretext embeddings are important for downstream performance improvements when fused across modalities, while instruction or task-aware fine-tuning can help even general-purpose LLMs to attain evenness with domain-tuned frameworks.
-The integration of sequence, structural, and graph features consistently outperforms single-modality models which presents the value of integration of diverse biological information to achieve higher accuracy, robustness, and generalization.
+\x{Models compared over sequence, structure, and graph modalities demonstrate that domain-specialized generative models show superiority over general-purpose LLMs on tasks requiring fine-grained biological reasoning, though the degree of advantage depends heavily on task type, dataset, and evaluation metric.} Specialized architectures, domain-specific pretraining, and biology-aware tokenization drive improved performance, stability, and clarity, specifically in low-resource or difficult settings.
+High-quality \x{pretrained} embeddings are important for downstream performance improvements when fused across modalities, while instruction or task-aware fine-tuning can help even general-purpose LLMs to attain evenness with domain-tuned frameworks. \x{It should be noted that performance comparisons across the studies are not always directly comparable, as models differ in evaluation datasets, metrics, and fine-tuning strategies.
+Several reported improvements reflect results from the original papers rather than controlled head-to-head evaluations.}